moncla-lab/treesort-pipeline/README.md

 ### Overview

 This pipeline provides a snakemake framework to run [TreeSort](https://github.com/flu-crew/TreeSort/tree/main) in replicate to traverse over uncertainties in tree topology and produce reassortment confidence values for each node & leaf.
-This is done by first running
+Before running this pipeline, you must first run
-TreeSort normally to generate the binarized backbone tree annotated with reassortment events.
+TreeSort once to generate the binarized backbone tree annotated with reassortment events.
 This tree will be used as the backbone tree input for each replicate run.

 While this backbone tree input does not change, new divergence trees are generated for the challenge segments for each replicate run.